 A blog by Gregory Wittouck, doing his internship at the tour operator ‘We Like Tuscany’

-Right after I had written my first blog post I participated a student organisation in Florence, called ISF, which means ‘International Students in Firenze’.
-This was probably one of the best things I have done here, because thanks to this organisation I did meet some people here.
-There are 4 student organisations in Florence and it is pretty important to participate with at least one of them.
-These organisations organize a lot of events which makes it easier to meet new people.
-I have also visited several cities with this organisation.
+Right after I had written my first blog post I participated in a student organization in Florence, called ISF, which means ‘International Students in Firenze’.
+This was probably one of the best things I have done here because thanks to this organization I did meet some people here.
+There are 4 student organizations in Florence and it is pretty important to participate with at least one of them.
+These organizations organize a lot of events which makes it easier to meet new people.
+I have also visited several cities with this organization.

-After the coffee it was time to go to Monteriggioni.
-Once we arrived there it started raining a little bit so half of the participants stayed in the bus.
+After the coffee, it was time to go to Monteriggioni.
+Once we arrived there it started raining a little bit so half of the participants stayed on the bus.
 I got out and visited the town.
 Well, there wasn’t a lot to visit, but it had a certain atmosphere that I really liked.
-Apart from that the views are amazing.
+Apart from that, the views are amazing.
 We drunk a glass of local wine in the wine bar and enjoyed the last moments of the trip.
-Unfortunately the time had come to leave so we got in the bus and drove back to Florence.
-This was right away the end of the trip.
+Unfortunately, the time had come to leave so we got on the bus and drove back to Florence.
+This was right away at the end of the trip.

-After this trip I participated in a few other events that ISF organized.
+After this trip, I participated in a few other events that ISF organized.
 Every Wednesday evening I join an aperitivo at the bar ‘Moyo’.
 An aperitivo is like eating at a bar as much as you want at a low price.
 Mostly it is somewhere between 7 and 10 euros.
 I really like this event because it is a nice bar to sit with friends and they forecast soccer matches from the European Champions League.
-A downside is that the it is a really expensive bar if you are not a member of ISF.
-For those who like sports, like myself, ISF organises a soccer match every Thursday evening.
+A downside is that it is a really expensive bar if you are not a member of ISF.
+For those who like sports, like me, ISF organizes a soccer match every Thursday evening.

 This is the end of my second blog post.
 I hope that you enjoyed and I will get back to you with another update as soon as possible!